newlibertie/docs/README.md

 Make a pull request and merge for significant changes

-Typos and such can be pushed to master but need more thoughtful comments
+Typos and such meta/higher level stuff can be pushed to master but need more thoughtful comments

 ## Repos